-- the contractual rights to the cash flows from the financial asset expire, are settled or waived; - the entity transfers to another party substantially all of the risks and rewards of ownership of the financial asset; or - the entity, despite having retained some significant risks and rewards of ownership of the financial asset, has transferred control of the asset to another party and the other party has the practical ability to sell the asset in its entirety to an unrelated third party, and is able to exercise that ability unilaterally and without needing to impose additional restrictions on the transfer.
-In this case, the entity: - derecognise the asset; and - recognise separately any rights and obligations created or retained in the transfer.
+- the contractual rights to the cash flows from the financial asset expire, are settled or waived; - the entity transfers to another party substantially all of the risks and rewards of ownership of the financial asset; or the entity, despite having retained some significant risks and rewards of ownership of the financial asset, has - the entity, despite having retained some significant risks and rewards of ownership of the financial asset, has transferred control of the asset to another party and the other party has the practical ability to sell the asset in its entirety to an unrelated third party, and is able to exercise that ability unilaterally and without needing to impose additional restrictions on the transfer.
+In this case, the entity : - derecognise the asset; and - recognise separately any rights and obligations created or retained in the transfer.